Electric Vehicle Fast Charger Replacements

 Location: 8461 Dallas Ave S, Seattle, WA 98108

-Next Steps: Order charging equipment, electric service engineering, construction
+Next Steps: Order charging equipment, contractor procurement, construction

 Why DC Fast Charging?

 DC fast chargers are rated by the kilowatt (kW) output.
-A 60-minute charge at a 50kW charger will deliver 50 kilowatt hours (kWh) which is equivalent to 150 miles.
+A 60-minute charge at a 50kW charger will deliver 50 kilowatt hours (kWh) which is equivalent to about 150 miles of range.
+A 12-minute charge at a 350kW charger can deliver 70 kilowatt hours (kWh) to capable vehicles, which is roughly equivalent to 210 miles of range.
 The costs to charge vary depending on location and time of use.

 Generally, the faster the charge, the higher the cost.
 This is because faster chargers are more complicated and expensive to build and maintain and put a larger strain on the electric grid.